damianism/rate-my-rig/README.md

 I haven’t been able to replicate this particular issue on any the browsers I’m currently using.
-However, I believe it is caused by inactivity and the way the session is managed by Firefox, since logging out manually using the url (/user/logout/) would resolve the issue.
+However, I believe it is caused by inactivity and the way the session is managed in Firefox, since logging out manually using the url (/user/logout/) would resolve the issue.